vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/README.md

 </details>

-## Lab - Automating End to End Deployments for AWS Fargate
+## Lab - Automating End to End Deployments for AWS Fargate for production environments

 In this lab, you will implement the end to end deployment and testing process for your like service.
 This lab is where it all comes together.
 By the end, you will be able to check in new code and have your application automatically updated.